starswap/ArcadiaServer/FinalisationsNeeded.md

 - Adjust frequency of update so that location updates more frequently than circles
 - Publish somewhere, e.g. to Google Play
 - Make play game require login?
+- Refactor code, especially JS, to reduce use of global variables; improve performance